inuitcss/getting-started/README.md

 **inuitcss is not designed to do your work for you, it is designed to help you do your own work _faster_.**

+### Aliases

+In order to avoid clashes with your own code, all of inuitcss’ mixins and variables are namespaced with `inuit-`, for example: `$inuit-base-spacing-unit`.
+These variables and mixins can become very tedious and time consuming to type over and over, so it is recommended that you alias them to something a little shorter.
+You can do this by creating a `tools.aliases` file (`_tools.aliases.scss`) which would be populated with code like this:

+    // Reassign `$inuit-base-spacing-unit` to `$spacing-unit`.
+    $inuit-base-spacing-unit: $spacing-unit;

+    // Reassign lengthy font-size mixin to `font-size()`.
+    @mixin font-size($args...) {
+        @include inuit-font-size($args...);
+    }

+You can now use your own aliases onto inuitcss’ defaults throughout your project.

 ### Components

 inuitcss is a design-free, OOCSS framework—it does its best to provide zero